-How to back up your iTunes library
+Don't lose your tunes!
+Here's how to back up your iTunes or Music library

 -

-Move the copied iTunes folder to a new, easy-to-find location.
+Move the copied iTunes or Music folder to a new, easy-to-find location.

-- Delete the copied iTunes folder once you no longer need the temporary backup.
+- Delete the copied iTunes or Music folder once you no longer need the temporary backup.